The air quality on an aircraft is sometimes of concern for passengers and how they can achieve better air quality when flying by private jet.

 Why Does Air Quality Matter?

-Following on from the recent COVID-19 Pandemic, air quality and cleanliness have been an important consideration for many passengers.
+Following from the recent COVID-19 Pandemic, air quality, and cleanliness have been important considerations for many passengers.
 Indeed, some passengers are concerned that the risk of illness from air quality on aircraft is higher than in other environments.

 However, the air systems on private jets help ensure excellent levels of air quality.

 Of course, having clean air is vitally important to reduce the risk of airborne viruses and illnesses.
-Moreover, the risk of illness from particles in the air extend beyond Covid.
+Moreover, the risk of illness from particles in the air extends beyond Covid.

 Therefore, having an air filtration system that cleans a swathe of particles is critical.

 Commercial Aircraft Vs Private Jet Aircraft Air Quality